Project¶

 Acquisition

-Direct download of prepared datasets (public domain data source)
+Direct download of prepared datasets (public domain data source).
+Must show the exact data volume and justify it is big data.

 Processing